VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 use that was fast and customizable.
 Initially, I was between [ConEMU](https://conemu.github.io/) and [Alacritty](https://github.com/alacritty/alacritty).

-ConEMU seems to be the more feature rich application but I found the support for color customization to be quite lackluster as the color schemes I tried were not working.
-Also I found performance with apps like VIM were quite slow. **Alacritty** is great because it was built with performance in mind and messing with colors was really straight forward.
+ConEMU seems to be the more feature-rich application but I found the support for color customization to be quite lackluster as the color schemes I tried were not working.
+Also, I found performance with apps like `vim` were quite slow. **Alacritty** is great because it was built with performance in mind and messing with colors was really straight forward.